opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 ```

 Subscription Options:
 1) Operator versions are managed with the `channel` in OLM.
-Users are able to select a channel that corrisponds to the upgrade lifecycle they wish to follow and OLM will update versions as they are released on that channel.
+Users are able to select a channel that corresponds to the upgrade lifecycle they wish to follow and OLM will update versions as they are released on that channel.
 To learn more about the available channels and the release lifecycle, please refer to the official [lifecycle documentation](https://access.redhat.com/support/policy/updates/rhoai-sm/lifecycle)
 2) Platform administrators also have an option to set how upgrades are applied for the operator with the `installPlanApproval`.
 If set to `Automatic` RHOAI is automatically updated to the latest version that is available on the selected channel.
 If set to `Manual` administrators will be required to approve all upgrades.

 ### Component Configuration